simonmichael/hledger/doc/SPEC-lots.md

   When the dispose posting has no cost basis annotation but involves a lotful commodity or account, the cost basis is inferred from the selected lot, and the transacted cost (if inferred by the balancer as @@) is normalized to unit cost (@).

+## Reduction methods

+Planned reduction methods include:

+FIFO (oldest first, across all accounts), FIFO1 (oldest first, within each account), LIFO (newest first, across all accounts), LIFO1 (newest first, within each account), and SPECID (explicit selection via lot selector).

+The method should be configurable in a relatively fine-grained way — per account, per commodity, per time period, perhaps even per posting.

+In future, the method might be specified with an annotation like {!METHOD, ...} inside the lot syntax.

 ## Lot transactions